willstepp/writings/joseph-the-son/jts.md

 “Where did you get those?”

-“From my daddy.
+“From my father.
 He gave them to me.
 Feel.”

 Joseph reached out and felt the sock and sure enough it was bone dry.